Nextiva Business VoIP Review 2020

 - An extensive suite of customer relationship management (CRM) features

 Nextiva Business VoIP includes the following software integrations:

 - Skype for Business

-Nextiva’s Office Pro plan covers the basics and does even more than a small business with only a handful of employees might need.
+Nextiva’s Basic plan covers the basics and does even more than a small business with only a handful of employees might need.
 As mentioned before, Nextiva’s pricing model doesn’t exactly favor limited lines, but the service is solid enough to help you expand to the next (cheaper) level.

-Nextiva calls the Office Pro Plus plan its “most popular,” and it’s easy to see why: the list of features is impressive and nearly equal to the next tier’s assortment (minus the heavy-duty CRM elements).
-If your small business can’t function with Office Plus Pro, it may no longer be a “small” business.
+Nextiva calls the Pro plan its “most popular,” and it’s easy to see why: the list of features is impressive and nearly equal to the next tier’s assortment (minus the heavy-duty CRM elements).
+If your small business can’t function with the Pro plan, it may no longer be a “small” business.

 You may not consider the term “control freak” derogatory—and why should you?
-Nextiva’s feature-flush Office Enterprise plan should cater to your every detail-hungry whim.
-Office Enterprise’s attention to CRM minutiae is so all-encompassing that it might qualify for its own Black Mirror episode.
+Nextiva’s feature-flush Enterprise plan should cater to your every detail-hungry whim.
+The Enterprise plan’s attention to CRM minutiae is so all-encompassing that it might qualify for its own Black Mirror episode.

 Price range (per item)

 Nextiva VoIP cloud-based call center plans